FortiGate

 Article Id 378884

-Description This article presents a possible root cause for instability in HA cluster configured with monitored interface(s) triggering repeated failovers.
+Description This article presents a possible root cause for instability in an HA cluster configured with monitored interface(s) triggering repeated failovers.

 Scope FortiGate.